 Simon Roughneen in Juba, southern Sudan.

-Kiir attends Mass here every Sunday, when he is in town, so his presence is no big deal to locals.
-However Sunday January 9 saw the start of a week-long referendum, with southern Sudanese voting whether to remain part of Sudan, or secede and form their own country
+Kiir attends Mass here every Sunday – when he is in town – so his presence is no big deal to locals.
+However Sunday January 9 saw the start of a decisive and historic week-long referendum, with southern Sudanese voting whether to remain part of Sudan, or secede and form their own country

-Eager to establish historical and Christian credentials, names such as Azania and Cushitia have been suggested as possible names for the country, the latter referring to the Biblical land of Cush, which is thought to approximate to this region, through which the River Nile runs.
+Eager to establish historical, Christian credentials, names such as Azania and Cushitia have been suggested as possible names for the country.
+The latter refers to the Biblical land of Cush, which is thought to approximate to this region of Africa.

-Southern Sudan’s vote has attracted a foreign press entourage to an area that does not ordinarily receive much media coverage, despite the history of war, famine, disease, and the geopolitical contest being played between the United States and China, with the latter a key investor in and buyer of Sudanese oil.
+Southern Sudan’s vote has attracted a foreign press entourage to an area that does not ordinarily receive much media coverage – despite the history of war, famine, disease.
+South Sudan is also site of a low-key geopolitical contest being played between the United States and China, with the latter a key investor in and buyer of Sudanese oil.

 An Arabic Mass came next, during which I caught up with Fr.
 Philip Petia, the Parish Priest at St Teresa’s.
 “What did you think of the journalists coming into the Church during the Mass?’, I asked.